tholden/dynareOBC/README.md

          The number of periods following a shock after which the model is expected to be away from any occasionally binding constraints.
 Note that when a global solution is requested, this value is ignored, and the maximum of the requested number of IRF periods, and the value of TimeToReturnToSteadyState, is used instead.
-    * TimeToReturnToSteadyState=INTEGER (default: 32)
+    * TimeToReturnToSteadyState=INTEGER (default: 64)
          The number of periods in which to verify that the constraints are not being violated.
-If this is lower than TimeToEscapeBounds, or the requested number of IRF periods, then that value will be used instead.
-This also controls the number of periods of uncertainty over which we integrate.
+If this is lower than TimeToEscapeBounds, or the requested number of IRF periods, or PeriodsOfUncertainty + 1, then that value will be used instead.
     * Omega=FLOAT (default: 1000)
          The tightness of the constraint on the news shocks.
 If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.